Seattle's Child

 Silverwood Them Park

 New Eagle Hunt dueling water coaster, longest in the US.
-Photo courtesy Silverwood Theme Park
+(Image courtesy Silverwood Theme Park)

-The highlight of the expansion is the Eagle Hunt.
+The standout from the expansion is the Eagle Hunt, the longest dueling water coaster in the United States.
 It’s the first dueling water coaster on the West Coast, and at 925 feet long, it’s the longest in the United States.
 Riders race down and up on two lanes like an eagle in pursuit of its prey.

-Emerald Forest also added a grab-and-go food pavilion, drink station, 24 private cabanas and seven villas for rent, and a big area with open picnic tables.
+Emerald Forest also has a grab-and-go food pavilion, drink station, 24 private cabanas and seven villas for rent, and a big area with open picnic tables.

-One missed opportunity is adding more family restrooms and changing areas for the boy moms and girl dads.
-The one family restroom we found was always occupied.
+One missed opportunity I should note is adding more family restrooms and changing areas, the one family restroom we found was always occupied.

 Silverwood Them Park

 One of five roller coasters at Silverwood.
-Photo courtesy Silverwood Theme Park
+(Image courtesy Silverwood Theme Park)

 Silverwood is a family-owned theme park that opened its doors in 1988.
 Gary Norton, who founded the park, is still the owner today.